 In terms of the impact of foreign culture, bars play modern pop like Taylor Swift, Ed Sheeran or Demi Lovato on a regular basis.
 They know the latest songs and listen to them on their phones or MP3 players.

-Cuba has advanced medical care
+Cuba has advanced medical research

 If you’re worried about potential scary diseases in Cuba, you can stop now.
 Cuba is very poor, and yet the country has some of the healthiest and most long-lived residents in the world.
 But that’s not all.
 Thanks to government investment in scientific research (I think it’s worth mentioning that any government’s actions can be classified as just black and white) Cuba is way ahead of the medical innovations than the US.